survivejs/webpack-book/manuscript/loading/02_images.md

 - You can find image optimization related loaders and plugins that allow you to tune their size further.
 - It's possible to generate **sprite sheets** out of smaller images to combine them into a single request.
 - Webpack allows you to load images dynamically based on a given condition.
-- If you are using source maps, you should remember to set `output.publicPath` to an absolute value for the images to show up.

 You'll learn to load fonts using webpack in the next chapter.